 - A set of agents who have that skill

 The skills-based routing workflow

 Currently, skills-based routing uses the existing paradigm where agents pull tickets from views.
-You can configure a view to organize tickets so agents possessing certain skills can quickly find those tickets they are qualified to address.
+You can configure a view that filters tickets by skill to organize tickets so agents possessing certain skills can quickly find those tickets they are qualified to address.